fleschutz/PowerShell/Docs/check-time.md

 ## check-time.ps1 - Determines the current time

-This script determines and speaks the current time by text-to-speech (TTS).
+This PowerShell script determines and speaks the current time by text-to-speech (TTS).

 ## Parameters
 ```powershell